RubelAhmed10082000/CragWeatherDatabase/README.md

 **To Do**:

-Great-Expectations: Need to create Great-Expectation validation suite and intergrate validation checkpoints into my Airflow DAG
+Great-Expectations - Need to create Great-Expectation validation suite and intergrate validation checkpoints into my Airflow DAG

 **Next Steps**:

-FastAPI: I plan on learning FastAPI and Pydantic to be able create a frontend to display the locations and weather data to an end-user
+FastAPI - I plan on learning FastAPI and Pydantic to be able create a frontend to display the locations and weather data to an end-user

-Scaling Up: I want to scale up my pipeline by adding climbing locations from other countries.
+Scaling Up - I want to scale up my pipeline by adding climbing locations from other countries.
 However, this may require SPARK as well as a cloud based data warehouse.